 General information can include:

-- information about conditions and the behaviour it may cause
+- information about mental health conditions

 - background information on medication and possible side effects